yyagoub/microservices/01-simplest-microservices/README.md

-# minimum microservices ever!
+# Minimum microservices ever!

-In this example, a *cart service* will ask for data from *items service*.
+In this example, a *cart service* will ask *items service* for data.

 ### Prerequisites